Wilderness Foundation UK volunteers make a difference

 Youth mentor volunteers must pass an enhanced Disclosure and Barring Service background check.
 They must also complete child protection training.
 These costs are covered by the Wilderness Foundation.

-Our next mentor training programme in Essex will start in October 2017.
+Our next mentor training programme in Essex will be on Saturday 2nd December 2017.
 It will be a 1-day training, plus top-up training at a later stage if necessary.
-Training date is:

 By the end of the training, mentors demonstrate their ability to: